INTERVIEW WITH NIKITA [13th November 2017]

 Initially no. But about 3 years in, I started to think like a business woman and set myself targets.
 Prior to that it had just been a passion and I was running it like a hobby.
 But it was only in 2008 I started to get serious.
 That was the same time I got nominated for Asian Woman of Achievement ‘Young Entrepreneur of the year award’.

-Ah yes, that award.
-Were you disappointed you didn’t get it?
+Were you disappointed you didn’t get the award?

 I was at the time yes.
 I was gutted as I had geared myself up and made myself believe I would win.
 However looking back, I just feel grateful to have been only 23 and nominated.
-The women who win those awards are extremely successful so even being a part of it at such a young age is an achievement.
+The women who win those awards are extremely successful so even being a part of it at such a young age was a great experience.